British Soap Awards 2018: winners in full

 - Ned Porteous and Andrew Scarborough (Joe Tate and Graham Foster, Emmerdale)

-- Malique Thompson-Dwyer and Theo Graham (Prince McQueen and Hunter McQueen, Hollyoaks)
+- Malique Thompson-Dwyer and Theo Graham (Prince McQueen and Hunter McQueen, Hollyoaks) – WINNER!

 Best Single Episode